unofficialesa/great-esa/COMPOSITEWORK.md

 _Non-Source Code_

-All NonSourceCode Content has copyright as a separate Composite Work, and licenses can be used according to **Creative Commons [Attribution-Non-Commercial-Share Alike 4.0 Korean License]** unless otherwise stated.
+All NonSourceCode Content has copyright as a separate Composite Work, and licenses can be used according to **Creative Commons [Attribution-Non-Commercial-Share Alike 4.0 Korean License]** UNLESS OTHERWISE STATED.